CBG vs. CBD vs. CBN vs. CBC - The Ultimate Comparison Guide

-As recently as a year or two ago, cannabidiol (CBD) was the only non-intoxicating cannabinoid widely available on the market.
-However, it wasn’t long before CBD was followed by cannabigerol (CBG), and in no time at all, products containing cannabinol (CBN) and cannabichromene (CBC) also became available on the market.
+Just a few years ago, cannabidiol (CBD) was the only non-intoxicating cannabinoid widely available.
+It wasn’t long, however, before CBD was followed by cannabigerol (CBG), and in no time at all, products containing cannabinol (CBN) and cannabichromene (CBC) also started appearing.

-While most people know that each of these Cannabis sativa compounds is non-intoxicating, common knowledge regarding the unique properties of CBG, CBC, and CBN usually ends there.
-In this guide, we’ll provide detailed information on each of the non-intoxicating cannabinoids that have recently emerged on the market, and we’ll help you determine which hemp constituent is right for your purposes.
+While most people know that all of these new hemp compounds are non-intoxicating, common knowledge regarding the unique properties of CBG, CBC, and CBN usually ends there.
+In this guide, we’ll provide detailed information on each of the non-intoxicating cannabinoids that has recently emerged on the market, and we’ll help you determine which hemp constituent is right for your purposes.

 A whole new world of cannabinoids is emerging

-Mature Cannabis sativa flower contains hundreds of different compounds, and the majority of these substances are either flavonoids, terpenes, or analogs (copies) of a few central cannabinoids.
-Depending on who you ask, there are either six or eight important, chemically distinct cannabinoids, and each of these cannabinoids has unique properties.
+Mature Cannabis sativa flower contains hundreds of different compounds, the majority of these substances are either flavonoids, terpenes, or analogs (copies) of a few common cannabinoids.
+There are around 6-8 fully chemically distinct cannabinoids, and each of these cannabinoids has unique properties.

-Starting with the widespread realization that CBD might have potent therapeutic value in the early 2000s, it took nearly 10 years for breeders to develop high-quality Cannabis sativa phenotypes that are high in CBD instead of THC.
+Starting with the realization that CBD might have therapeutic value in the early 2000s, it took nearly 10 years for breeders to develop high-quality hemp phenotypes high in CBD instead of Tetrahydrocannabinol(THC), primary intoxicating compound in cannabis.
 It’s rather remarkable, therefore, that efforts to breed hemp strains that are high in CBG, CBN, and CBC have evolved at such a rapid pace.

 What is CBG?

-Instead of deriving CBG from plants that produce other cannabinoids by “hijacking” the process of CBGa conversion, hemp producers have developed cultivars that naturally produce high concentrations of CBG.
-Since CBG breeding is still in its infancy, CBG flower strains with concentrations above 15% are rare, but that’s still enough to gain a potent glimpse into everything that CBG has to offer.
+Instead of deriving CBG from CBGa molecules that have been genetically encoded to become other cannabinoids, hemp producers have developed cultivars that naturally produce high concentrations of CBGa without converting it into anything else.
+Since CBG breeding is still in its infancy, CBG flower strains with concentrations above 15% are rare, but that’s still enough to gain a potent glimpse into everything CBG has to offer.

-Like CBD, CBG is non-intoxicating, and many hemp users report that the effects of these cannabinoids feel almost identical.
-Under the hood, however, CBG interacts with your body’s systems via very different mechanisms than CBD, and based on initial research, CBG appears to offer a few unique benefits.
+Like CBD, CBG is non-intoxicating, and hemp users report that the effects of these cannabinoids feel very similar.
+Under the hood, CBG interacts with your body’s systems via very different mechanisms than CBD, and based on initial research, CBG appears to offer a few benefits that are entirely unique.

 Potential pain and inflammation benefits